Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications

 \section{Introduction}

 With the release of recent LLMs such as the DeepSeek R and OpenAI o variants, LLMs have demonstrated advancements in terms of reasoning capabilities~\cite{deepseek-ai_deepseek-r1_2025,osti_2479365}.
-Well-known problems and benchmarks for advanced mathematical challenges such as AIME2024 were successfully tackled~\cite{aops_incorporated_2024_2024,brett_openai_2024}, although they had been set out only recently, through novel prompting and reasoning techniques, e.g., by constructing reasoning chains of prompts and responses.
+Well-known problems and benchmarks for advanced mathematical challenges, such as AIME2024, were successfully tackled~\cite{aops_incorporated_2024_2024,brett_openai_2024}, despite being set out only recently, through novel prompting and reasoning techniques, e.g., by constructing reasoning chains of prompts and responses.

-The recent advancements on models and techniques clearly demonstrate progress on a technological level and, yet, their actual implementations in real-world applications are only beginning to become clear.
+Recent advancements in models and techniques demonstrate progress on a technological level; however, their actual implementations in real-world applications are only beginning to become clear.
 While there does not seem to be a shortage of services and apps offering various interfaces to generative AI, the high-impact applications remain to be identified and assessed systematically.

-For instance, systematic evaluations need to determine whether specific LLMs are suitable and how they could be utilized for applications in various domains, how the LLMs and techniques compare in specific applications, in addition to advanced comparisons such as the coordination of LLM agents issuing prompt inputs and reacting to outputs for different interaction patterns, techniques, and LLMs such as established models and new reasoning models.
-At this point, systematic evaluations such as benchmarks concern LLMs, techniques, and related aspects individually and allow for individual comparisons.
+For instance, systematic evaluations need to determine whether specific LLMs are suitable and how they could be utilized for applications in various domains, how the LLMs and techniques compare in particular applications, in addition to advanced comparisons such as the coordination of LLM agents issuing prompt inputs and reacting to outputs for different interaction patterns, techniques, and LLMs such as established models and new reasoning models.
+At this point, systematic evaluations, such as benchmarks, focus on LLMs, techniques, and related aspects individually, allowing only for particular comparisons.